-Master's degree and a minimum of five (5) years of progressively responsible work experience;
+Master's degree AND a minimum of six (6) years of work experience of which a minimum of four (4) years must be project management experience with a USG foreign affairs agency, international assistance organization, contractor or non-governmental organization in at least two of the following general areas: political transition programming, stabilization initiatives, community development, democracy and governance, and/or humanitarian assistance.

+AND

-- (2) Minimum of 5 (five) years of recent project management experience with a USG foreign affairs agency, international or domestic assistance organization, or non-governmental organization, in community development, economic development, mediation/arbitration, conflict resolution, democracy and governance, international law, human rights activities, and/or political analysis; - (3) Minimum of one (1) year of overseas field experience working in a developing country, of which six (6) months must include experience working in one or more countries undergoing political transition; - (4) A minimum of six (6) months of supervisory experience (including but not limited to mentoring, training, and guiding staff).
+- (2) Minimum of three (3) years of overseas field experience working in a developing country, of which a minimum of one (1) year must include experience working in one or more countries undergoing a political transition. - (3) Minimum of one (1) year prior supervisory experience.